-Each issuance of shares of Series A Preferred Stock to George J. Coates does not have any effect on the share of dividends or liquidation value of the holders of the Company's common stock.
+Each issuance of shares of Series A Preferred Stock to George J. Coates did not have any effect on the share of dividends or liquidation value of the holders of the Company's common stock.
 However, the voting rights of the holders of the Company's common stock are diluted with each issuance.
-This anti-dilution arrangement was terminated as of December 31, 2011.